drashevsky/SimulatedCPU/README.md

 ## Simulation Files and Images

 You can access the webpages for my simulator saves at the top.
-I also saved the core simulation files here:
+I also saved the main simulation files here:

 - [C4C 1 Simulation Files](/simulation_files)